Nieuwe-Warmte-Nu/architecture-documentation/Feature_Centralizing_workflow_definitions/Feature_Centralizing_workflow_definitions.md

 The OMOTES architecture is constructed to allow different types of workflows to be performed.
 Each job has a specific type and OMOTES ensures that the job is performed by a worker capable of processing this specific 'job type'.
-However, it is also required to accompany the 'job type' with one or more parameters in `params_dict` to complete the job submission.
+However, it is also required to accompany the 'job type' with zero or more parameters in `params_dict` to complete the job submission.
 We refer to the description of all components that make up a job submission as a 'workflow definition'.
 Currently, we a workflow definition contains: